 Soil And Transplanting

-Repot the plant in spring if you plant to keep the plant for more than one year.
-Use a standard well drained soil mix in a shallow pot.
+Repot the plant in spring if you want to keep the indoor plant for more than one year.
+Use a standard, well-drained soil mix in a shallow pot.
 Make sure the pot has adequate drainage.

-The usual potting soil, 1/3 each of rich loam, peat moss or leaf mold, and coarse sand is suitable, and good drainage is necessary as for all potted plants.
+The usual potting soil, 1/3 each of rich loam, peat moss or leaf mold, and coarse sand, is suitable, and good drainage is necessary for all potted plants.

 Grooming

 Occasional pruning will keep your Crossandra looking its best.
-Pinch back or deadhead withered flower clusters.
+Pinch back or deadhead withered marmalade flower clusters during the growing season.

 Repotting Crossandra